gustavnavar/Grid.Blazor/README.md

 A fork from: https://gridmvc.codeplex.com/

-It supports .NET Core 3.1 and Blazor WebAssembly 3.2.0 Preview 1
+It supports .NET Core 3.1 and Blazor WebAssembly 3.2.0 Preview 4

 ## Notes

+- GridBlazor 1.5.0 supports OData server back-ends for Blazor WA applications.
+More info [here](./docs/blazor_odata/Documentation.md)

 - Versions before GridBlazor 1.3.9 had the keyboard navigation enabled by default.
 This feature requires to focus on the grid element, but it can create problems when used on pages with 2 or more grids.
 As a consequence, starting with version 1.3.9 it has to be explicitly configured for each grid that requires keyboard navigation.
 Users can enable keyboard navigation between pages using the ```SetKeyboard``` method of the ```GridClient``` object: